hogwild/ICS-UnitProject/README.md

     $ls

-You will be able to find the solution we provide for the unit project.
+You will be able to see the solutions for the unit project.
 You can also find them in the Finder.

 And, you can swith back to your master branch by